AnggieAlava/scoreboard/README.md

-# A buss passenger counter
+# Score Board App

-This is a buss passenger counter app that I built with [Scrimba](https://scrimba.com/) Frontend Developer Career Path.
+This is a Score Board App for Basketball Game, built with [Scrimba](https://scrimba.com/) Frontend Developer Career Path.

 ## Technologies Used